imviv3kshukla/nixpkgs/doc/builders/images/binarycache.section.md

 }
 ```

 - `rootPaths` specifies a list of root derivations.
-The transitive closure of these derivations will be copied into the cache.
+The transitive closure of these derivations' outputs will be copied into the cache.

 Here's an example of building and using the cache.